agnwinds/python/docs/sphinx/source/running_sirocco.rst

 Special switches
 ================

-Sirocco has a number of other switches that are not intended for the general user, but which may be useful in certain special cases.
+SIROCCO has a number of other switches that are not intended for the general user, but which may be useful in certain special cases.
 These include:

 -d